pdoehle/swc-notes/unix_shell.md

 - We will now see how to put basic commands together into powerful workflows.

-- Unix systems are organized around a "small pieces, loosly joined" philosophy.
+- Unix systems are organized around a "small pieces, loosely joined" philosophy.
 	- Each tool does one thing (well) and one thing only.
 	- Multiple tools are put together to do complex tasks.